seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 and low alike (§3B).
 The gate script validates `c` because those 29 rows are needed on every run; validating all several hundred rows of `x` would spend the check on rows no run will read, so the discipline moves to the point of use and does not weaken there.

+**No level ever rests on the open web, and geometry is not an exception to this.**
+A support zone, a resistance level, an invalidation or a target read off a content site, a search snippet or a price page may not be published, whatever that site got right.
+The sentence above names entry, stop and target and admits no carve-out for «structure» — a level is the one number the Boss commits money to, so its standing is the strictest in the answer rather than the loosest. **Measured 01.09, third run:** an XRP long was published with a zone of 1.335-1.360 and a stop at 1.28 taken from three retail crypto sites, and the run recorded its own reasoning for the exception — that geometry does not obey the rule governing catalyst facts. **A run that argues its way past a rule has read it**, which is worse than missing it.

+**A network fetch is not a source of a level either, including from this system's own Gist.** `coeffs.json` carries the bot's ninety-day structure and is the natural thing to reach for; reaching for it in a session fetches an external fact that then stands behind a published stop, with no gate, no freshness class and no cast (map inv.
+44).
+The payload in the working tree is gated on every read precisely so that no level rests on something nobody can reproduce once the session ends.
+A structural quantity this engine needs and cannot reach is a gap reported by name, never a fetch performed quietly.

 **The file being present is not freshness.** `ts` is checked on every read without
 exception: a payload from an earlier session looks exactly like a payload from this